aleph-zero-foundation/Proof-of-Concept/README.md

 # Results from experiments run on AWS

-The following results come from experiments performed on 128 nodes of Amazon Web services distributed uniformly between 8 different regions on 5 continents.
+The following results come from experiments performed on 128 nodes of Amazon Web Services distributed uniformly between 8 different regions on 5 continents.
 We tested the performance under various loads of the system:

 |load|txps|latency|